-During the quarter, Fireweed announced signing a definitive Asset Purchase Agreement for acquisition of 100% interest in the Mactung tungsten project.
 The 37.6 km2 Mactung property hosts the large, high grade Mactung tungsten deposit and is located adjacent to the Macmillan Pass property with access from the same road and airstrip.
-It is an advanced stage project with extensive historic drilling, engineering, metallurgy, geotechnical, and environmental baseline data collected by previous operators as well as a Class 4 Mining Land Use Permit.
+It is an advanced stage project with extensive historic drilling, engineering, metallurgy, geotechnical, and environmental baseline data collected by previous operators.
 The property is located in the traditional territories of the Kaska Dena and First Nation of Na-Cho Nyäk Dun, and the Sahtú Settlement Area.